Passaic, New Jersey: Public

 Passaic High School (2,618; 9–12).

-Passaic County Community College opened a new campus in the city in September 2008, which will allow PCCC to reach the 15% of its students who come from the city of Passaic.
-The college's nursing program will be relocated and expanded at the new campus to provide a qualified program to help fill the longstanding nursing shortage.
+Passaic County Community College opened a new campus in the city in September 2008, allowing the college to serve the 15% of students who are local residents of Passaic City.
+The college's nursing program was relocated to and expanded at the Passaic campus, providing a qualified program to help fill the longstanding nursing shortage.

-Private
+Private / Religious

 St. Nicholas Ukrainian Catholic School is an elementary school founded in 1943 that operates under the supervision of the Roman Catholic Diocese of Paterson and the Ukrainian Catholic Archeparchy of Philadelphia.

 Established in 1895, the Collegiate School is a private coeducational day school located in Passaic which serves students in pre-kindergarten through twelfth grade.

 The Yeshiva Gedola of Passaic is an institute of Talmudic learning for post-high-school-age men.
 It is led by Rosh Yeshiva Rabbi Meir Stern.
-Passaic has two primary Orthodox K–8 elementary schools, Yeshiva Ketana and Hillel, each of them has a boys and girls division.
+Passaic has two primary Orthodox K–8 elementary schools, Yeshiva Ketana and YBH of Passaic, each of them has a boys and girls division.

 Noble Leadership Academy is an Islamic school located downtown, serving students 320 students from pre-kindergarten to 12th grade.